Wihtburh: Removal to Ely

-Dissemination of the legend
+Dissemination of her life story

 The process by which the story of Wihtburh was disseminated is not known for certain.
 Between 1325 and 1340, the English chronicler John of Tynemouth included the vitae of the Ely saints, including Wihtburh, in his Sanctilogium Angliae.
 The work was enlarged during the 15th century and a revised edition printed in English by Wynkyn de Worde in 1516 and translated into English by Richard Pynson the same year.

 Wihtburh is included as "St Withburge" in The Lives of Women Saints of our Contrie of England, also Some Other Liues of Holie Women Written by Some of the Auncient Fathers, written during the first half of the 1610s.

 The story of Wihtburh appears only to have been influential at a local level; four images depict Wihtburh (as well as Æthelthryth) on Norfolk church rood screens.
 According to Blanton, the depiction of the sisters together in these churches "was a result of, if not a directive of, Ely's narrative history".
 The localized concentration of images suggests that Wihtburh's cult was never large, and was closely linked with the cult associated with her more illustrious sister, Æthelthryth.